omp4j/omp4j/README.md

 - JRE (tested version `OpenJDK 1.7.0_55`)
 - JDK (tested version `javac 1.7.0_55`)
 - Scala (tested version `2.9.2`)
-- sbt (tested version `0.13.5`
+- sbt (tested version `0.13.5`)
 - git
 - ANTLRv4 with properly set shell alias `antlr4`

+**Note:** Even though only `scala 2.9.2` is required to run `sbt` properly, using current ScalaTest determines `sbt` to use `scala 2.10.3`.
+If you don't have this version installed `sbt` will download it by itself.
+This scala version will be installed only in project directory and **will not affect** any other project or system itself.

-Note: after assemblation only JRE is required to run `.jar` as all dependencies are packed.
+**Note:** After the assemblation, **only proper JRE is required** to run `.jar` as all dependencies are packed into the package.
+One can distribute `.jar` to machines not having scala/ANTLR/ScalaTest installed at all.

 ### Fetching code
 1. `$ git clone git@github.com:omp4j/omp4j.git`
 2. download [ANTLR runtime](http://www.antlr.org/download/antlr-runtime-4.2.2.jar) into `lib/` directory
 3. compile grammar in `src/main/java/grammar` using both commands `$ antlr4 -visitor Java8.g4` and `$ antlr4 -visitor OMP.g4`.
-Please read [this site](https://theantlrguy.atlassian.net/wiki/display/ANTLR4/Getting+Started+with+ANTLR+v4) in order to get familiar with setting up and using `antlr4` command.
+Please read [getting started](https://theantlrguy.atlassian.net/wiki/display/ANTLR4/Getting+Started+with+ANTLR+v4) in order to get familiar with setting up and using `antlr4` command.

 ### Compilation
 ```